 Once upon a time…

-In the last days working at my favourite coffee shop (real coffee, not another kind of coffee shop in Amsterdam), my bosses were simply in awe of the journey we were about to start.
+In the last days working at my favorite coffee shop (real coffee, not another kind of coffee shop in Amsterdam), my bosses were simply in awe of the journey we were about to start.
 One of them told me: “you should totally propose during your travels!
 There is never going to be a more special and romantic time!

-Of course it had crossed my mind before.
+Of course, it had crossed my mind before.
 Our relationship had quickly developed and grown strong within no time.
 Its dynamics continued to mature with our travels, and our relationship as a whole grew even stronger as a result.
-With that realisation, we knew we wanted to stick together.
+With that realization, we knew we wanted to stick together.
 Since we’re two girls here, we had also already talked about proposing and what that meant for us: how would it work?
 Well, we decided we both wanted to be asked by each other.
 Of course, it isn’t too serious of a conversation, more a fantasy about the future.